this-oliver/vue-map-card/README.md

 ## Introduction

-`map-card` is an opinionated map component for Vue that offers a simple way to display a map on a card.
-The component is built with [Vue 3](https://v3.vuejs.org/) and [TypeScript](https://www.typescriptlang.org/).
+`vue-map-card` is an opinionated map component for Vue that offers a simple way to display a map on a card.
+The component is built with [Vue 3](https://v3.vuejs.org/), [TypeScript](https://www.typescriptlang.org/) and [OpenStreetMap](https://www.openstreetmap.org).

 ## Features